BSc., BA(Hons), MA (Melb), BD(Hons), AKC, PhD (Lond)

 I specialise in Early Christian Studies, and the philosophy and culture of the Late-Antique Mediterranean world.
 After studying Mathematical Physics, Classics, Late-Antique Studies and Theology in Melbourne and London, I taught Classics and Medieval Studies at the University of Western Australia (2009-2015).
 I joined ACU’s Institute for Religion and Critical Inquiry in 2015.
 In 2016 I am an Associate Investigator in the ARC Centre of Excellence for the History of Emotions.

 My research investigates interactions between ancient philosophy and early Christian thought, late-antique education and monasticism, ancient ethics, the history of violence, and the history of emotions.
 I welcome graduate students in each of these areas.

 In work on late-antique Gaza, I am investigating the thought and influence of Dorotheus, a sixth-century monk, including his reception by Jesuit humanists.
 A project on ethical alternatives to the just war tradition asks how successive classical and Christian cultures conceptualised justice in war, and intersects with a collaborative study of Hellenistic cultural perceptions of violence.
-In emotions history, I am studying the long history of the terms affectus and affectio and their vernacular cognates with an Australian and international team.
+In emotions history, I am studying the long history of the terms affectus and affectio and their vernacular cognates with an Australian and international team (contracted to Routledge).

 Explaining the Cosmos: Creation and Cultural Interaction in Late-Antique Gaza.
 New York and Oxford: Oxford University Press, 2014.

 and Andrew Lynch, eds.
 Understanding Emotions in Early Europe.
 Turnhout: Brepols, 2015.

 and Lara O’Sullivan, eds.
 Cultural Perceptions of Violence in the Hellenistic World.
 London and New York: Routledge, 2017.

 ‘Representing Emotions in Three Byzantine Orations of Michael Psellos’.
 In Understanding Emotions in Early Europe, edited by A. Lynch and M.W.
 Champion, 27–50.
 Turnhout: Brepols, 2015.